IU East ALL INFO

 Saturday Breakouts

-1:30-2:15pm: The Great Cabin Camaraderie Experience (Grass Near Archery)
+1:05-2:00pm: The Great Cabin Camaraderie Experience (Main Lodge Lawn)

 Join with your cabin, wear your flair, and enjoy an adventure of camaraderie and cabin spirit.
+Starting with a short 10 minutes dedicated to meeting your Neighbors from other cabins/cohorts.

 3:30-5:00pm: Affinity Jams (Pavilion)

 Celebrate, support and empower the diversity of our campers.
-Open to all diverse folk to play with there affinities represented. ❀ 3:35pm - LGBTQIA+, Non-binary ❀ 3:55pm- BIPOC ❀ 4:15pm- Neurodivergent ❀ 4:35pm- 50+ Allies are welcome to come out to the Pavilion to enjoy the event!
+Open to all diverse folk to play with there affinities represented. ❀ 3:35pm - LGBTQIA+, Non-binary ❀ 3:55pm- BIPOC ❀ 4:15pm- Neurodivergent ❀ 4:35pm- 50+ Allies are welcome to come out to the Gymnasium to enjoy the event!

 Sunday Breakouts